 Obesity Research & Clinical Practice (2017) 11, 534—543 Carbon dioxide in carbonated beverages induces ghrelin release and increased food consumption in male rats: Impliions on the onset of obesity Dureen Samandar Eweis, Fida Abed, Johnny Stiban∗

 Stomach bloating causes include fizzy, or carbonated, drinks a dietitian has asserted.
-Speaking today with Express.uk, Dr Carrie Wilson, said these tasty beverages release air inside the body
+Sing today with Express.uk, Dr Carrie Wilson, said these tasty beverages release air inside the body

 Not only do you have to deal with the anxiety of having gas in public, but also gas, belching and bloating sometimes cause serious discomfort.
 Any nuer of things can cause gas, from chronic diseases to improper food coining.
 In our guide to gas, you’ll